jwd83/VCR/README.md

 ## Features

 * php front end for WAMP
-* python background daemon to handle h264 and h265 video re-encoding requests
+* python background daemon to handle h264 and h265 video and m4a audio reencoding requests
-* reencode files to mp4 container (may fix playback in some browsers. new files end in .re.mp4
+* re-container video files to mp4 container (may fix playback in some browsers. new files end in .re.mp4)
 * Autoplay your collection of audio and video files where supported by your browser.
 * Download shared files remotely.
 * Next and Previous buttons while in watch or listen mode